-- A. It is the responsibility of each investigator to seek IRB approval prior to initiation of any research involving human subjects or conducting any clinical investigation. - B. It is the responsibility of each investigator to obtain any and all required approvals by mentors, faculty departments and ancillary departments, as appropriate, as detailed in HRPP Program Guide Section 1.7 "Mentor, Department and Ancillary Reviews". - C. The investigator is responsible for making a preliminary decision regarding whether the activities meet either (a) the DHHS definitions of both "research" and "human subjects" or (b) the FDA definitions of both "clinical investigations" and "human subjects". - D. Steps and criteria for evaluating an activity to determine whether the activity is human research: - 1.
-Step 1: Is the activity "Human Research" according to DHHS regulations? - a) Criterion 1: The activity is research per 45 CFR 46.101(d) if either are true: - 1) it is part of a systematic investigation (including research development, testing and evaluation) to test a hypothesis and permit conclusions to be drawn, usually described in a formal protocol that sets forth an objective and a set of procedures designed to reach that objective; or, - 2) it is designed to (e.g., the primary purpose) contribute to generalizable knowledge (expressed, for example, in theories, principles, and statements of relationships, or published in medical journals as research).
+- A. It is the responsibility of each investigator to seek IRB approval prior to initiation of any research involving human subjects or conducting any clinical investigation. - B. The investigator is responsible for making a preliminary decision regarding whether the activities meet either (a) the DHHS definitions of both "research" and "human subjects" or (b) the FDA definitions of both "clinical investigations" and "human subjects". - C. Steps and criteria for evaluating an activity to determine whether the activity is human research: - 1.
+Step 1: Is the activity "Human Research" according to DHHS regulations? - a) Criterion 1: The activity is research per 45 CFR 46.102(I) if either are true: - it is part of a systematic investigation (including research development, testing and evaluation) to test a hypothesis and permit conclusions to be drawn, usually described in a formal protocol that sets forth an objective and a set of procedures designed to reach that objective; or, - (2) it is designed to (e.g., the primary purpose) contribute to generalizable knowledge (expressed, for example, in theories, principles, and statements of relationships, or published in medical journals as research).
+Activities that meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
+For example, some demonstration and service programs may include research activities.
+For purposes of this part, the following activities are deemed not to be research: